Weak Convergence and Optimal Tuning of the Reversible Jump Algorithm: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge support from the NSERC (Natural Sciences and Engineering Research Council of Canada), the FRQNT (Le Fonds de recher\-che du Qu\'{e}bec - Nature et technologies) and the SOA (Society of Actuaries).
+The authors thank an anonymous referee and an associate editor for their helpful comments.